ByteCubed/intersection-roadway-safety/documentation/DatabaseOverview.md

 ##Regional Raw Data Tables
 ####Crashes_Raw
+Raw Traffic Data, should contain at minimum a crash, a row identifier, and a geometry object indicating the location the data corresponds to.
+May also include data on crash severity; additional information about the crash may be used in the future.
+Used to populate the non-raw crash table.
+This table is populated from regional crash data sources, which are not necessarily standardized at the national level.
+Consequently, some custom processing may be necessary.
 ####Traffic_Volume_Raw
+Raw Traffic Data, should contain at minimum the aadt (Annual Average Daily Traffic), a row identifier, and a geometry object indicating the location the data corresponds to.
+Used to populate the non-raw traffic_volume table.
+This table is populated from regional traffic volume sources, which are not necessarily standardized at the national level.
+Consequently, some custom processing may be necessary.
 ####Planet_OSM_Line
+Contains a subset of Planet_OSM_Ways with interesting tags.
+Largely unused.
 ####Planet_OSM_Nodes
+Contains points in space.
+Ways are formed from node sequences; each curve in a line must include at least one node.
+These are the basic building blocks underlying everything else.
 ####Planet_OSM_Point
+Contains a subset of Planet_OSM_Nodes with interesting tags.
+Largely unused.
 ####Planet_OSM_Polygon
+Contains ways which form an enclosed area, such as a reservoir.
+Largely unused.
 ####Planet_OSM_Rels
+One of the three core data elements of osm (together with nodes and ways).
+Models logical relations between items (e.g., city boundaries, a road, or a shopping center).
+Currently unused.
 ####Planet_OSM_Roads
+Contains a subset of Planet_OSM_Lines (itself a subset of Planet_OSM_Ways) suitable for rendering at low zoom levels.
+Largely unused.
 ####Planet_OSM_Ways
+Contains a unique way ID, a list of nodes, and a list of features.
+In the feature list, every odd entry is a label and the following even entry is the data under that label.
+(E.g., [highway, motorway] would mean that this way's highway type is a motorway.)

 ##Regional Tables
 ####Crashes
 Contains crash data and a link to the closest node_id within 50 meters.
 ####Traffic_Volume
+Contains aadt and a link to node_ids within 5 meters.
 ####Intersection_Angle
 Contains the angles between "legs" of an intersection.
 ####Intersection_Features